A Kyrgyzstan Mountain Biking Tour

 You’ll be pedalling up some serious ascents, whooping down epic descents and enjoying lashings of warm and welcoming Kyrgyz culture on the way.
-There’ll be rides over high passes, views to wet the tear ducts, cosy nights in yurts beside glistening alpine lakes and soul-charging glides along flower-filled valleys.
+There’ll be rides over high passes, views to wet the tear ducts and plenty of cosy nights in yurts.

 - All accommodation